Anity-Developers/Anity-Jobs/README.md

 `.sample.env`.
 The `bin/setup` script does this for you, but be careful about overwriting your existing `.env` file.

-`app.json` also contains a list of environment variables that are required for the application.
+`app.json` also contains a list of environment variables required for the application.
 The `.sample.env` file provides either non-secret vars that can be copied directly into your own `.env` file or instructions on where to obtain secret values.